SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     more work, but many of the steps will be similar to building a normal docker image.

     1. There are three prerequisites for working with Nvidia GPU-accelerated docker containers.
-First, you need to have the Docker Engine installed (already taken care of), have Nvidia GPU with updated GPU drivers and finally have the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
-The last part you not likely have not installed and needs to do.
-Some distros of Linux have known problems with the installation process, so you may have to search through known issues in [nvidia-docker repository](https://github.com/NVIDIA/nvidia-docker/issues) to find a solution
+First, you need to have the Docker Engine installed (already taken care of), have an Nvidia GPU with updated GPU drivers and finally have the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
+The last part you likely have not installed and need to do.
+Some distros of Linux have known problems with the installation process, so you may have to search through known issues in [nvidia-docker repository](https://github.com/NVIDIA/nvidia-docker/issues) to find a solution.

     2. To test that everything is working start by pulling a relevant Nvidia docker image.
 In my case this is the correct image: